 Emirates provides a “Meet and Assist” service to ensure a smooth airport experience for you.
 From check-in through to the departure gate, and from the aircraft to your onward transport, dedicated staff are available to assist you at every step.

-Real-time flight information is displayed on screens throughout the airport.
+At your airport, you will find real-time flight information on the display screens available throughout the terminal.
 For added convenience, the Emirates App delivers quick flight updates, including gate changes, baggage carousel numbers, and any potential delays.

 If you prefer personal assistance, simply inform the Emirates team at check-in, and they will keep you updated on the same.